moovatom/moovatom-api-ruby-library/README.md

 ## Edit Player

 The true power of Moovatom's streaming service becomes apparent only after you've placed a video on your site through their iframe code.
 But sometimes you need a little more control over how your video plays and what it looks like.
 This is where the `edit_player()` action method comes in.
-There are 17 attributes you can control through the API (shown below with their default values):
+There are 17 attributes you can control through the API (shown here with their default values):

 ```
 height: 480